LION--Horror Short Movie Review

 The lion is almost personified as it stalks its prey before attacking.

-The daughter awakens, and when her bedroom door opens, the lion walks in, reminding her that she was right to never give up hope.
-The little girl approaches a lion, and in the next second, the animal has vanished, but in its place is her stuffed toy.
+The child awakens, and when the bedroom door opens, the lion walks in, reminding him that he was right to never give up hope.
+The child approaches the lion, and in the next second, the animal has vanished, but in its place is the stuffed toy.

-There is blood splattered everywhere, but the girl picks up her toy and heads back to bed, relieved to finally feel safe again.
+There is blood splattered everywhere, but the child picks up the toy and heads back to bed, relieved to finally feel safe again.

 LION is a prominent and necessary story that needs to be told and shared.
 Its message is simple: a child should never be subjected to violence.

-Even in the movie, the child is spared from watching her abusers be attacked.
-She only sees her toy or her protector.
+Even in the movie, the child is spared from watching his abusers be attacked.
+He only sees the toy or the protector.

 This distinction is what highlights the movie.
 The parents indulged in violence and were killed violently.

 The child was innocent and was spared from witnessing it all.
-She gets back in her bed feeling safe, knowing that the lions around her are her guardians.
+The child gets back in bed feeling safe, knowing that the lions around him are his guardians.

 Written & Directed by Davide Melini